WHAT IS EMERGENCY MEDICINE?

 UNIQUE ASPECTS OF EMERGENCY MEDICINE PRACTICE

 An EP faces numerous challenges.
 The first and most distinctive challenge is that of limited time.
 Time constraints occur because of the severity and acuity of the illness and also because of the ever-present worry that someone else will need the physician’s attention.
 Time constraints also occur because efficient throughput of patients has financial implications.
 The second challenge for the EP is that he or she needs to quickly assess and make therapeutic decisions on the basis of limited information.
 The EP may also be providing medical control for patients in the prehospital environment.
-In addition, the EP ...
+In addition, ...